Friendship vs contact evanglism

 Contact Evangelism

-Our job is to be friendly and warm and loving and kind and gentle and gracious with everyone you meet, and enthusiastically speak about Jesus and the gospel.
+Our job is to be friendly and warm and loving and kind and gentle and gracious with everyone you meet, ask questions about church and faith, and speak about Jesus and the gospel.
 George Whitefield (1714-1770), by far the most effective evangelist of the English-speaking world, made it a rule never to have a conversation for more than 15 minutes without bringing up the gospel.
 The gospel is the kind of thing you can bring up at any time, with anyone.
-You could ask people, “What do you know about Jesus?
-Have you heard about Jesus’ resurrection?”
+After being introduced, you could ask, “What do you know about Jesus?"
+"Have you heard about Jesus’ resurrection?”
 “Oh!
 You really should come to my church sometime!”
-“Can I share a verse from the bible about that?”
-“Can I pray for you?”
+This may strike you as super weird, but confidence increases with practice, and it can become a habit.

-3. Try to strike up friendly conversations where you can openly and enthusiastically talk about Jesus and how much he means to you.
+3. Try to strike up friendly conversations where you openly and enthusiastically talk about Jesus and how much he means to you.
 Ask if they know about Jesus and see where it goes from there.

 Summary